grattan/R_at_Grattan/docs/Style_guide.md

 Err on the side of commenting more, rather than less, throughout your code.
 Something may seem obvious to you when you're writing your code, but it might not be obvious to the person reading your code, even if that person is you in the future.
 Better to over-comment than under-comment.

-## Breaking your script into parts
+## Breaking your script into chunks

-It's useful to break a lengthy script into parts with `-------`.
+It's useful to break a lengthy script into chunks with `-----`.

 **Good**